-- In the Optical Aberration Diagram toolbar, click More Plots and choose Optical Aberration . - 2 In the Settings window for Optical Aberration, locate the Focal Plane Orientation section. - 3 From the Normal to focal plane list, choose User defined.
+- In the Optical Aberration Diagram toolbar, click More Plots and choose Optical Aberration . - 2 In the Settings window for Optical Aberration, locate the Focal Plane Orientation section.

+- 3 From the Normal to focal plane list, choose User defined.
 As with the Spot Diagram, the image plane is assumed to be tangential to the optical axis which is also the z-axis. - 4 Click Create Reference Hemisphere Dataset.
 This creates an Intersection Point 3D dataset on a reference hemisphere. - 5 Locate the Coloring and Style section.
-Select the Reverse color table check box.
+From the Color table list, choose Dipole.
+From the Scale list, choose Linear symmetric.